Table of Contents

 The User Explorer functionality in GA4 is within the “Analysis” section of reporting.
 Once there, you will create a segment or filter to include just the user identifier for the requesting user.
 Then you’ll export the results to provide to the user and satisfy their access request.

 - Integrate GA4 Properties with BigQuery

 New to GA4 is that all users (even on free, non-360 accounts) can integrate their GA4 Properties with BigQuery to create full exports of all event data associated with all of their users in a single queryable repository.
 If you have this set up, you can then easily and programmatically access the data in a more scalable way.

 There are two general approaches to data deletion in Google Analytics 4.
 You can either delete all parameters associated with all or some events, or you can delete all information associated with a defined user.
 Let’s look at both and also explore when you might use each.

-The data deletion request method is used when you are collecting some kind of PII or personal information, generally in a parameter across some or all events.
-A common reason for this is due to the identification of personally identifiable information collection.
-This is a violation of Google’s Terms of Service and can lead to deletion of all data collected in a Property.
+The data deletion request method is used when you are collecting PII or personal information, generally in a parameter across some or all events.
+A common reason for this is due to the identification of personally identifiable information collected.
+This is a violation of Google’s Terms of Service and can lead to the deletion of all data collected in a Property.

 To provide more granularity in selecting the data to be deleted, GA4 provides five different deletion options to delete parameter data associated with events and/or users: